kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 -I am working on a schematic for the actual Eurorack module, including input/output scaling and overvoltage protection for the Seed's ADCs.
-Everything is working nicely on the breadboard with 4 potentiometers and two CV inputs which expect 0-10V.
-I will add the KiCAD files to this repo once I have verified everything.
+I will add the KiCAD files tothis repo once I have verified everything.

--I still need to get the CV input handling correct in the code - I've run into some strange issues that I have yet to understand, but all of the other controls are currently working.
+-I'm actively updating the CV inputs on the hardware side, so the code here is actively being updated to reflect these changes.
+Most notably, I'm making the inputs bipolar (+/- 5V), so the controls will set the midpoint of the modulation instead of the base as I had it before.

 -Add variable waveshape (Sin/Tri).